Optimizing Container Loading and Unloading through Dual-Cycling and Dockyard Rehandle Reduction Using a Hybrid Genetic Algorithm: Literature Review

 \section{Literature Review}

 A considerable volume of operational research has focused on resolving challenges in the realm of ports.
-These studies commonly concentrate on matters related to strategic design and planning, such as – the optimal number of berths and crane combinations \citep{schonfeld1985optimal}, the optimal size of storage space \citep{kim2002optimal}, determination of the number of AGVs required \citep{vis2001determination} and trade-offs between storage space and handling work \citep{taleb1993storage}.
-Also, works have been done in operational scheduling in berth and quay cranes \citep{park2003scheduling}, dispatching method for yard cranes and AGVs \citep{kim1999dispatching}, and dynamic deployment and scheduling of yard cranes \citep{zhang2002dynamic} \citep{chen2007tabu}.
+These studies commonly concentrate on matters related to strategic design and planning, such as the optimal number of berths and crane combinations \citep{aslam2024survey}, the optimal size of storage space \citep{tuncel2024optimization}, determination of the number of AGVs required \citep{li2024integrated}, and trade-offs between storage space and handling work \citep{luo2011storage}.
+Also, works have been done in operational scheduling in berth and QCs \citep{ech2022berth}, dispatching method for yard cranes and AGVs \citep{zhou2023joint}, and dynamic deployment and scheduling of yard cranes \citep{chen2007tabu, GUO2011472}.

-Since quay cranes are the main bottleneck in the efficient operation of container terminals, their operational efficiency determines the turnaround time of vessels in seaports \citep{chu2002aggregates}.
-Hence, more work has been done to improve the efficiency of the quay crane operation.
-Kim and Park \citep{kim2004crane} formulated a mixed-integer programming model that accounted for diverse constraints concerning quay crane operations.
-They introduced a heuristic search algorithm named "greedy randomized adaptive search procedure" to address this issue effectively.
-Tavakkoli et al. \citep{tavakkoli2009efficient} introduced a novel mixed-integer programming (MIP) model for solving the quay crane scheduling and assignment problem (QCSAP).
-Traditional methods struggle to solve this complex problem efficiently within reasonable timeframes.
-To address this, they presented a genetic algorithm (GA) as a solution for real-world scenarios.
-Also, Fu, Diabat, and Tsai \citep{fu2014multi}, along with Diabat and Theodorou \citep{diabat2014integrated}, worked on combining quay crane assignment and scheduling problem.
+Since QCs are the main bottleneck in the efficient operation of container terminals, their operational efficiency determines the turnaround time of ships in seaports \citep{chu2002aggregates}.
+Hence, more work has been done to improve the efficiency of the QC operation. \cite{kim2004crane} formulated a mixed-integer programming algorithm that accounted for diverse constraints concerning QC operations.
+They introduced a heuristic search algorithm named "greedy randomized adaptive search procedure" to address this issue effectively. \cite{tavakkoli2009efficient} introduced a novel mixed-integer programming (MIP) algorithm for solving the Quay Crane Scheduling and Assignment problem (QCSAP) since traditional methods struggle to solve this complex problem efficiently within reasonable timeframes.
+To address this, they presented a GA as a solution for real-world scenarios.
+Also, \cite{fu2014multi}, along with \cite{diabat2014integrated}, worked on combining QC assignment and scheduling problems.
 They also used the GA to find solutions.
-Their results showed that the GA was better and faster than another technique called Lagrangian relaxation.
+Their results showed that the GA was better and faster than the Lagrangian relaxation technique.